Display-Lab/knowledge-base/vignettes/social_approach_vignette/readme.md

 # Social Approach Vignette
 ## Introduction
 This vignette illustrates the process for creating precision feedback messages about a recipient's performance approaching an explicit target, such as a top performer benchmark or peer average.
-These messages use the *social approach causal pathway*, which specifies feedback messages that may motivate providers by delivering information about their performance nearing a benchmark.
+These messages use the social approach causal pathway, which specifies feedback messages that may motivate providers by delivering information about their performance nearing a benchmark.
 Example messages that use social approach are "your performance is approaching the peer average this month for the measure GLU-01" and "your performance is approaching the peer 90th percentile benchmark this month for the measure ABX-01-OB".

 This vignette also contains examples of data features and other entities that a precision feedback system uses to evaluate the potential success of a precision feedback message.
 An example of such an entity is a [peer average comparator <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000126), which is defined in the [Performance Summary Display Ontology <sub>(GH)</sub>](https://github.com/Display-Lab/psdo) as an average representing the mean performance of a peer group.